lamp-luwak/lamp-luwak/docs/getting-started.md

 })
 ```

-provide - Its a function that return a single instantiated instance of any class or function factory.
+`provide` - Its a function that return a single instantiated instance of any class or function factory with performed `store` property.
 ```typescript
 export class Todo {
   logger = provide(Logger);
 }
 ```
 Best place to use this function.
 Its mechanism is the same as Dependency Injection.
 You can get a single instance of any class or function factory from any place of your app.
-I think `logger` in this example - "service".
-Already we can make app with multiple services with links between them.
+I think `logger` in this example - _service_.
+Already we can make app with multiple services with relations between them.

+`create` -

-create -
+`action` -

-action -
+`dispatch` -

-dispatch -
+`subscribe` -

-modify -
+`modify` -